 As of July 1, 2020

 (In thousands)

-Cash consideration (1) \$ 1,400,000 0
+Cash consideration (1) \$ 1, 400,000

-Net working capital (2) 33,524 4
+Net working capital (2) 33,524

-Other funding (3) (87,500 ))
+Other funding (3) (87,500)

-Total consideration transferred \$ 1,346,024 4
+Total consideration transferred \$ 1,0 346,024

-- (1) Represents agreed upon purchase price pursuant to the APA paid to T-Mobile on July 1, 2020. - (2) Represents the final net working capital acquired under the APA.
-We have not settled the net working capital under the APA, as certain amounts are currently in dispute and could ultimately change the net working capital settlement.
-Any change in the net working capital will be recorded, with the offset recorded on our statements of operations. - (3) Represents receipt of payment from Softbank in connection with the Boost Mobile Acquisition on July 1, 2020.
+- (1) Represents agreed upon purchase price pursuant to the APA paid to T-Mobile on July 1, 2020. - (2) Represents the assigned value of net working capital acquired under the APA.
+During the third quarter of 2021, we obtained a favorable determination pursuant to the arbitration procedures under our APA with T-Mobile with respect to the disputed net working capital items.

+The resulting changes in net working capital were recorded, with the offsetting \$39 million gain recorded in "Other, net" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) due to the expiration of the one-year window to finalize the purchase allocation.

+(3) Represents receipt of payment from Softbank in connection with the Boost Mobile Acquisition on July 1, 2020.